Electron Cyclotron Maser Emission as the Driving Mechanism in Long-Period Radio Transients: Conclusions

 \section{Conclusions}

-The properties of LPRTs are naturally explained by ECME operating in the extended magnetospheres of long period neutron stars with comparatively low surface fields.
-The GHz emission originates where $B\simeq10^{2}-10^{3}$ G, and the narrow beaming can reproduce the observed pulse morphology and energetics.
-Intrinsically circular maser emission becomes partially or largely linear through Faraday conversion in the overlying magnetic plasma, accounting for the observed diversity from nearly purely circular to almost entirely linear, depending on the local magnetised plasma conditions along the escape path.
+The properties of LPRTs are explained by ECME operating in the extended magnetospheres of long-period, slowly moving, neutron stars with comparatively low surface magnetic fields.
+In this framework, the GHz emission originates at radii where $B_{\rm loc}\simeq10^{2}-10^{3}$\,G, and the intrinsically narrow beaming of the maser reproduces the observed burst durations, duty cycles, and inferred luminosities.
+Intrinsically circular ECME becomes partially, or even predominantly, linear through Faraday conversion in an overlying magnetised escape layer, accounting for the observed diversity of polarisation states, from nearly purely circular to almost entirely linear, depending on the cumulative conversion depth along the propagation path.

-Weak accretion from the ISM can supply the modest power implied by the beamed luminosities when $R_{A}\lesssim R_{\rm co}$.
-In this context, the nearly phase aligned radio and X ray pulses of ASKAP\,J$1832-0911$ provide strong observational support.
-LPRTs may therefore represent the visible subset of long period, weak field neutron stars accreting at low rates from the ISM, with matter reaching the stellar surface while the magnetosphere drives coherent ECME.
+A key outcome of our analysis is that neutron stars are strongly favoured over MWDs as the central engines of LPRTs detectable at kiloparsec distances.
+Although isolated MWDs may, in principle, host ECME, their much smaller accretion power severely limits the achievable luminosity.
+In addition, their vastly larger magnetic-field curvature radii suppress the degree of rotational modulation.
+As a result, ECME from isolated MWDs is expected to be weak, quasi-steady, and detectable only within a few hundred parsecs, consistent with existing non-detections.
+By contrast, neutron stars naturally combine sufficient magnetospheric curvature, compact emission geometry, and higher accretion power to generate strongly modulated, detectable bursts at Galactic distances.

+Weak accretion from the ISM provides a natural and sustainable power source for ECME in isolated neutron stars, provided that the Alfv\'en radius satisfies $R_A\lesssim R_{\rm co}$, so that centrifugal inhibition does not operate.
+In this regime, captured material can intermittently reach the stellar surface, producing modest soft X-ray emission, while the same inflow supplies non-thermal electrons to the outer magnetosphere where the maser operates.
+The nearly phase-aligned radio and X-ray pulses observed from ASKAP\,J$1832-0911$ offer direct observational support for this picture, demonstrating that weak ISM accretion can simultaneously power both coherent radio bursts and surface X-ray emission without invoking a binary companion.

+Energetic considerations further imply that detectable LPRTs are favoured among long-period neutron stars with comparatively low magnetic fields, $B_\ast\lesssim10^{10}$\,G, moving slowly through the ISM.
+Fields in the range $B_\ast\sim10^{8}-10^{10}$\,G naturally satisfy the combined requirements of (i) sufficient accretion power to sustain ECME, (ii) plasma conditions favourable for maser growth, and (iii) Alfv\'en radii small enough to avoid centrifugal inhibition.
+Neutron stars with substantially higher magnetic fields or large space velocities are therefore disfavoured as detectable LPRTs, except possibly for unusually nearby sources or transient episodes of enhanced local density.